Release management

 Directory layout

-The steps described in this page assume the following directory layout, where $NEW_VERSION and $RELEASE_CANDIDATE are environment variables introduced later.
+The steps described in this page assume the following directory layout, where $NEW_VERSION and $RELEASE_CANDIDATE are environment variables introduced in the release configuration section.
 Some directories are Git checkout, other are ordinary directories.
 Any other layout can be used, provided that all relative paths in this page are adjusted accordingly.

 <any root directory for SIS>